 Contactless payment usage grew 150% between March 2019 and March 2020—but some consumers are still unfamiliar with the technology.
 We’ll explain how contactless payments work, how to choose between the available options, how to get contactless payments set up, and finally, how to complete a transaction.

 Contactless payment can be made with a contactless credit card (sometimes called a “tap to pay,” “tap to go,” and “tap and pay” card).
 You can also make contactless payments with a phone or watch’s mobile wallet, which holds your credit and debit cards.
 Contactless payments are generally for in-person purchases.

 There are a few types of contactless pay systems.
-With mobile wallets, you’ll see the contactless payment symbol’s graphic of four curved lines will likely appear somewhere on the card or contactless-enabled credit card terminal.
+With mobile wallets, the contactless payment symbol’s graphic of four curved lines will likely appear somewhere on the card or contactless-enabled credit card terminal.